sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   Above is the EER Diagram for my database.
 It has 9 tables, and 3 views that are primarily used throughout the project.
 See the
   Views section for information on the prurpose and construction of each view.
 Descriptions of the tables are below.
   - Trip

+  This tables holds the relevant information on each trip including the origin and destination addresses, DateTime objects representing when the trip starts and ends, if the trip is a one-way trip or round trip, etc.
   - Person
   - Client
   - BusDrive